Drownings & Burials in 18th Century Deptford

 The records also show how dangerous and precarious life could also be for people living in the town of Deptford at that time.
 On the very first page of the records, Robert Ford, a tailor, was buried 14 June 1718, after he had been ‘found dead in a ditch.’
 Then on 20 June, we have a burial of four men – John Cosens, Edward Bickerfield, Thomas Bryant, and Richard Harris – who were ‘found killed accidentally in chalk pit in Deptford and all buried in one grave.’
 Many other accidental deaths are documented, including falls on ships, men crushed by timber or scalded by fat.
 There are also suicides, and even a hanging at Tyburn.

 With the sheer number of burials, it’s not surprising that a charnel house was built for the church in 1697.
 This was a repository for bones that had been unearthed when new graves were dug, which must have been a very frequent occurrence.
 The charnel house at St Nicholas is still standing, a Grade II listed building, though it no longer contains any human remains.

 There are so many fascinating entries, but I noticed in particular a macabre trend: on almost every page there seemed to be a burial of someone who had drowned in the Thames.

-From 1718 to 1786 (the span of one volume of church records), a total of 125 burials were reported as people who had drowned.
+From 1718 to 1786 (the span of one volume of the parish burial registers), a total of 125 burials were reported as people who had drowned.
 The highest number in one year was ten in 1785.

 Who were these unfortunate people, and why did so many of them lose their lives in this horrible way?